Rosa0222/my-personal-website/README.md

-# X - Executive Assistant to CEO
+# Rosalie Tiu - Executive Assistant to CEO

 ## About Me
 I am an Executive Assistant to the CEO of an IT company based in Dubai that offers Managed Services, cloud migration, and Cybersecurity solutions.
 With over 8 years of experience in the GCC, I have transitioned from the hospitality sector to the IT corporate world.
 My expertise also includes social media content creation and brand marketing.